wp-plugins/tweet-old-post/readme.txt

 **Let me know if you have any more ideas**

-**New in v4.0.5**
+**New in v4.0.6**

-- Implemented Twitter API v1.1 as Twitter is retiring API v1 from 7th May.
-- Handled conflict with BackWPup plugin.
-- Some performance improvements with WPSuperCache plugin.
-- Some design changes.
+- Changed how pages are navigated.
+Should not conflict with any of the plugin that interacts with twitter ever.
+- For "Page not found", update the settings and then authorize with twitter.
+- If you are not able to update anything or you are redirecting to your home page, reset the settings and try again.
 - Code Cleanup.